yaamurozturk/yaamurozturk.github.io/_pages/cv.md

 * Master's in Natural Language Processing, Sorbonne Nouvelle University, 2020-2022
   * Thesis: A Word Embeddings Approach to Estimate Disparity in Multiword Expressions
 * B.A. in Translation and Interpreting Studies, Boğaziçi University, 2016-2020
-    * Translation Project: Euphemism and Ideology in Paratexts of Biographies: The Case of Biographies Translated into Turkish Vetween 2000‑2019
+    * Translation Project: Euphemism and Ideology in Paratexts of Biographies: The Case of Biographies Translated into Turkish Between 2000‑2019

 Work experience
 ======